 Consumer's use tax is the "other half" of the Virginia retail sales and use tax requirements.
 Typically, you incur the consumer's use tax if you made more than $100 in purchases during the year for which you did not pay sales tax.
 Common instances of these types of transactions are purchases from the Internet, mail-order catalogues and cable television shopping channels.
 The tax also applies to tax-free purchases you make outside of Virginia, such as buying furniture at an outlet in another state and having it shipped to Virginia.
-The tax is 5 percent of the cost of regular non-food purchases and 2.5 percent on purchases of food for home consumption.
+The tax is 5.3 percent for non-food purchases.
+There is an additional 0.7 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these areas 6 percent.
+The tax on purchases of eligible food items is 2.5 percent.
 Report the tax by filing Form CU-7 by May 1 each year, or by reporting it on Schedule ADJ.

 I purchased furniture from a store in North Carolina and had it shipped to my home in Virginia.
 The seller did not charge any sales tax.
 Will I have to pay tax in Virginia?

 Yes.
 As explained in the previous question, you are responsible for the consumer's use tax on your purchase, because the seller did not collect sales tax from you at the time of purchase.

 Can a business be subject to consumer's use tax?

 Yes.
 A business is subject to the tax on any tangible personal property purchased for use or consumption in Virginia, upon which no sales tax is collected at the point of sale.
 Businesses that are not required to register for retail sales and use taxes should report consumer's use tax on Form ST-7.
 Otherwise, include the taxable items in your totals on your retail sales or use tax return.